Equity & Representation

 The personal information collected is hosted on NFB servers located in Canada and is not shared with any entity or individual outside the NFB.

 Within the NFB, personal information collected through the self-declaration questionnaire is accessible only to individuals in positions that have a valid reason to access and use the information.
-This includes designated production, strategic planning (government reporting) and information technology staff.
+This includes certain persons among production, distribution, strategic planning and information technology staff.

 The collection and use of personal information are in accordance with the National Film Act, the Canadian Human Rights Act, the Canadian Multiculturalism Act, the Official Languages Act, the Policy on Results and the provisions of the Privacy Act.